Nataraja

 This is Nataraja, the Lord of Dance.

-According to Auguste Rodin Nataraja’s sculptures is ‘ The perfect embodiment of rhythmic movement’.
+According to Auguste Rodin, Nataraja’s sculptures are ‘ The perfect embodiment of rhythmic movement’.
 Who would not agree?

-Four armed Nataraja is dancing on the back of Apasamara, a dwarf who symbolises ignorance, while front right hand showing Abhaya mudra (protection) and the left front hand pointing to his raised crossed over left feet.
-The rear hands hold a drum, which symbolises time/creation, and fire which marks destruction.
+Four-armed Nataraja is dancing on the back of Apasmara, a dwarf who symbolises ignorance, while the front right hand shows Abhaya mudra (protection) and the left front hand points to his raised, crossed-over left feet.
+The rear hands hold a drum, which symbolises time/creation, and fire, which marks destruction.

-According to R Nagaswamy, Timeless Delights, South Indian Bronzes in the collection of Sarabhai foundation, the Prabhavali should have twenty-seven flames, with each of them n representing a star, is meant to represent the Universe.
+According to R Nagaswamy, Timeless Delights, South Indian Bronzes in the Collection of Sarabhai Foundation, the Prabhavali, which should have twenty-seven flames, with each of them representing a star, is meant to represent the Universe.
 According to the Hindu calendar, twenty-seven stars (nakshatras) define the universe.
 In this case, it does have twenty-seven flames.

-The close-up image shows Ganga, with a human upper body and wavy lower body, on his swaying hair on his right and half moon just above his right ears.
-Notice the earrings, the left ear has a circular earring and the right earring is shaped like a Makara.
+The close-up image shows Ganga, with a human upper body and wavy lower body, with his swaying hair on his right and a half moon just above his right ear.
+Notice the earrings, the left ear has a circular earring, and the right earring is shaped like a Makara.

-This is a recent piece and may date to late nineteenth century.
-When I bought it about thirty years ago the dealer said it was about 100 years old and I asked again recently and he said it is about 100 years old!
+This is a recent piece and may date to the late nineteenth century.
+When I bought it about thirty years ago, the dealer said it was about 100 years old, and I asked again recently, and he said it is about 100 years old!
 A timeless image.

 (Visited Chennai Museum Bronze gallery in March 2018.
 On display is a Nataraja from the nineteenth century of comparable size and style.
 It may be after all 100+ years old)

-Write-ups about Nataraja is numerous and let me sign-off by giving indicators as to where to start your search.
+Write-ups about Nataraja are numerous, and let me sign off by giving indicators as to where to start your search.

 References: